What is hypertrophic cardiomyopathy?

 Septal myectomy and alcohol septal ablation may be done in people with severe symptoms or complications that do not improve with medicines.
 Both procedures help blood exit the left ventricle more easily.

-Most people with HCM do not have complications.
+Most people with HCM don't have complications.
 But some do, especially if their disease is more severe.
 These complications may include: